R

-Class Components vs. Functional Components in React
+Class Components vs. Functional Components | React interview question.

 There are two main ways to create components in React: class components and functional components.
 In this article, we'll take a closer look at both types of components and explore the pros and cons of each.
 Let's get started.